LERCAutomation/DataSearches-UserGuide/faq/faq.rst

 Frequently Asked Questions
 **************************

-This is a list of Frequently Asked Questions about the HLU Tool.
+This is a list of Frequently Asked Questions about the Data Searches Tool.
 Feel free to suggest new entries!

 General questions